-4.6 US Military Friendly Transfer Credits
+4.4.6 U.S. Military Friendly Transfer Credits

-Every veteran who applies for educational benefits through the University must provide official copies of academic transcripts from all previously attended institutions for evaluation.
+Every Veteran who applies for educational benefits through the University must provide official copies of academic transcripts from all previously attended institutions for evaluation.
 Veterans must follow the guidelines for applying for transfer credit outlined in the Transfer Credit for Previous Education section.
-Enrollment certification will not be completed and sent to the US Veterans Affairs (VA) until this step is accomplished.
+Enrollment certification will not be completed and sent to the U.S. Veterans Affairs (VA) until this step is accomplished.
 The VA has ruled that all prior education at the post-secondary level must be evaluated by the University and transfer credit granted for applicable courses.
-University of Advancing Technology will follow the regulations regarding the certification of veterans in compliance with the VA.
+UAT will follow the regulations regarding the certification of Veterans in compliance with the VA.